Transport Equation Approach to Calculations of Hadamard Green functions and non-coincident DeWitt coefficients: Numerical Solution of Transport Equations

 \section{Numerical Solution of Transport Equations}

 In this section, we describe the implementation of the numerical solution of the transport equations of Sec.~\ref{sec:avramidi}.
-We use the analytic results for $\sigma$, $\Delta^{1/2}$, $g_a{}^{b'}$ and $V_0$ for a scalar field in Nariai spacetime from Ref.~\cite{Nolan:2009} as a check on our numerical code.
+We use the analytic results for $\sigma$, $\Delta^{1/2}$, $g_a{}^{b'}$ and $V_0$ for a scalar field in Nariai spacetime from Refs.~\cite{Nolan:2009} and \cite{Wardell:PhD} as a check on our numerical code.

 For the purposes of numerical calculations, the operator $\mathcal{D}'$ acting on a general bi-tensor $T^{a' \ldots}_{\phantom{a' \ldots} b' \ldots}$ can be written as